Abhash Thapa

-Abhash Thapa (born 19 December 1998) is an Indian professional footballer who plays as a defender or midfielder for Mohammedan in the I-League.
+Abhash Thapa (born 19 December 1998) is an Indian professional footballer who plays as a defender or midfielder.

 Club career

 Abhash started his youth career in Mohammedan U14.
 In 2012, he moved to Mohun Bagan U18 team and played there for 4 years.
 In 2016, he joined Royal Wahingdoh, followed by Bhawanipore and played in CFL Premiere Division B. In 2017–18 season, he joined Real Kashmir, which that time played in I-League 2nd Division.
 That season, he made 7 appearances for Real Kashmir, and got promoted to I-League.
 In I-League, he made 15 appearances.
 On 1 September 2019 he got transferred to the new Indian Super League franchise Hyderabad.
 He couldn't debut in the club.
 He was loaned to East Bengal on 8 January 2020, till the end of the season.

 Mohammedan

 In June 2022, Thapa joined I-League club Mohammedan, on a two-year deal.
 On 16 August, he made his debut for the club against Goa in the Durand Cup, which ended in a 3–1 comeback win.
 He assisted Faslu Rahman for their second goal with an inch-perfect cross.